 Aeris Minerals edition

-Rapid mineralogical analysis with the Minerals edition of Aeris offers a reliable method to determine crystalline and amorphous phases of iron ores.
+Rapid mineralogical analysis on the Minerals edition of Aeris offers a reliable method to determine the complex mineralogical composition of Sn-W-Nb ores.
 Minor minerals can be detected within minutes.
-Frequent monitoring enables fast counteraction to retrieve optimal beneficiation conditions.
+Frequent monitoring enables immediate decision making and fast counteraction.